Our Elders are cooking up a storm for our kids.

 The big news: Across Zimbabwe, only 18.4 percent of high school students passed their national exams, but 70 percent of our Zimkids prevailed.
 Those results were deeply satisfying, as you can imagine.
 All that tutoring, encouragement and training really paid off.
 We are paying for those students continue to the second level of secondary school – Advanced Level.

 One of the others, Samantha, is running a new program we began for three to six year olds who are with us every day 9am to 3pm.
-This program offers a feeding program using a high-nutrient supplement that is receiving rave reviews in South Africa.
+This program offers a nutritional support component using a high-nutrient supplement that is receiving rave reviews in South Africa.
 The latest, and littlest, Zimkids, are already learning English, reading and taking their first tentative steps onto computers.

 Tinashe is busier than ever in the Tech Center, continuing his training with the older children even as he begins training both the small newcomers, including some three-year-olds, and the caregivers, including 80 year-old grandmothers who have never actually touched a computer.